 - Can I resign from my current job with an Oklahoma aerospace company and get rehired by the same company, therefore, qualifying me for this tax credit?

 - An engineer choosing this path would not qualify in view of the language in the law defining a “qualified employee.: If a reasonable amount of time passes before the engineer is rehired (2-3 months), the engineer will qualify for the tax credit because it would not violate the “immediately preceding” requirement in the definition of “qualified employee.”

 - Where can I find more information?

 - The Oklahoma Aeronautics Commission at (405) 604-6900 or email@example.com

 - Where can I read House Bill 3239 that establishes this tax credit program?

-- You can read about it at the Oklahoma Aeronautics Commission.
+- You can read about it at the Oklahoma Aeronautics Commission page on the state of Oklahoma website.
 The information included in this FAQ is not based upon an official interpretation or rules of the Oklahoma Tax Commission.
 The information included in this FAQ is current as of May 6, 2011.